Nursing Home Negligence

 - Was there a valid order for each nursing action for which orders were required?

-An experienced attorney will know to review Medication Administration Records (MAR).
+An experienced attorney will know to review the Medication Administration Records (MAR).

 - Were medications given as ordered?